mjshuff23/aws-cloud-practitioner-essentials/module-2.md

 - In practice, this means you can send one message to a topic and have it span out to all of the topic's subscribers.
 - These subscribers can also be endpoints, meaning they can be things such as *SQS Queues*, *Lambda Functions*, and *HTTP/HTTPS Web Hooks*
 - Additionally SNS can be used to fan out messages to end users via Mobile Push, SMS, and Email

+## Additional Compute Services

+- EC2 requires that you set up and manage your fleet of instances over time.
+When using EC2, you're responsible for patching your instances when new software packages come out, setting up the scaling of those instances, as well as ensuring that you've architected your solutions to be hosted in a highly available manner.

 ## Trivia